Application for Evaluators and Judges will open at the end of January 2025. You will be able to apply via our digital form here.

 The Role of the Judge

-Judges serve as members of a panel during the Oral Round of the Competition.
+Judges serve as members of a panel during the in-person Oral Round of the Competition.
 Most panels have three judges.
 During the 2-hour session, judges assess the validity of the participants’ arguments, the persuasiveness of their presentation, their poise and advocacy skills, and the thoroughness of their preparation.
 The Organization shall invite duly qualified persons to act as members of the Judging panels during the Preliminary, Quarter-final and Semi-final Rounds.

 Do you have further questions on being a Judge?
 Read our FAQ for Judges or contact us at iccmcc@law.leidenuniv.nl